Teslahaha/documentation/02.client/01.maniaplanet-launcher-configuration/docs.md

 ![](./En_configuration_inputs.png)

-**Activate rumble:** allows you to activate the force feedback on the steering wheels offering this option or to activate the rumble on the gamepads / controllers.
+**Activate rumble:** Allows you to activate the force feedback on steering wheels with this option, or to activate the vibration feature on gamepads and controllers.

-**Freeze Unused Axis:** allows you to lock the unused axis in order to avoid pressing a wrong button by mistake.
+**Freeze Unused Axis:** Allows you to lock the unused axis in order to avoid pressing a wrong button by mistake.

-**Exclusive keyboard capture:** allows you to restrict the use of the Windows® keyboard to the sole use of the game, whilst excluding other applications.
+**Exclusive keyboard capture:** Allows you to restrict the use of the Windows® keyboard to the sole use of the game, whilst excluding other applications.

 ### Others